electron/governance/policy/permissions.md

 ### Private Slack Channels

-Private channels are discouraged unless there is a clear need, e.g. security
+Private channels are discouraged unless there is a clear need, e.g. for sensitive information such as discussion of vulnerability reports.

 ## Twitter

-The Twitter account is current owned by GitHub and access is managed by them.
+The Twitter account is currently owned by GitHub and access is managed by them.
 In the future we'd like for this account to be owned by the Outreach Working Group.

 ## Exceptions

 Exceptions to these rules may sometimes be necessary.
 When it's appropriate to make one-off exceptions rather than amending the rules, you must list it below along with the reasoning for the exception.
-Exceptions can only be granted by vote of the directors of _all_ working groups.
+Exceptions can only be granted by vote of the chairs of _all_ working groups.

 | Name | GitHub Username | Permission Granted | Reason |
 |------|-----------------|--------------------|--------|